jawj/subtls/README.md

 * TLS 1.3 only
 * Client only
-* Key exchange: NIST P-256 ECDH only (P-384 and P-521 would be easy to add; there’s currently no SubtleCrypto support for x448, but Curve25519 [on the way](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/sign#browser_compatibility))
+* Key exchange: NIST P-256 ECDH only (P-384 and P-521 would be easy to add; there’s currently no SubtleCrypto support for x448, but Curve25519 is [on the way](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/sign#browser_compatibility))
 * Ciphers: TLS_AES_128_GCM_SHA256 only (TLS_AES_256_GCM_SHA384 would be easy to add; there’s currently no SubtleCrypto support for TLS_CHACHA20_POLY1305_SHA256)
 * End-user certificate verify: ECDSA (P-256) + SHA256 and RSA_PSS_RSAE_SHA256 only (some others would be easy to add)
 * Certificate chain verify: ECDSA (P-256/384) + SHA256/384 and RSASSA_PKCS1-v1_5 + SHA-256 only (some others would be easy to add)